miekg/dns/README.markdown

     go build dns

 Sample programs can be found in the `ex` directory.
-They can be build with: `make ex` (after the dns package has been installed)
+They can be build with: `make -C ex` (after the dns package has been installed)

 Have fun!